Rainbow students at Massey , Ngā tauira o te hapori āniwaniwa

 Takatāpui

-For many takatāpui individuals, a person’s sexuality, gender, and sex characteristics are inherited from their ancestors, and so identifying as takatāpui rather than queer, for example, is a way to acknowledge one’s whakapapa and position within society as Māori.
+‘Takatāpui’ refers to people who identify both as Māori and with the rainbow umbrella (LGBTQIA+).
+For many takatāpui people, sexuality, gender and sex characteristics are inherited from their ancestors.
+Identifying as takatāpui rather than queer, for example, is a way to recognise a person’s sexual and gender identity alongside their whakapapa (ancestry) and position within society as Māori.

 Community